 Free transportation to and from a vaccination appointment is available for NYC residents 65 and older, and for those with disabilities who have no other way to get to a vaccination site.

 Many vaccination sites are accessible to people with disabilities.
 On the NYC Vaccine Finder, accessible sites are noted with a physical accessibility icon next to the address.
 The lack of a symbol does not mean the site is inaccessible, just that its accessibility information is not available.
-Whenever possible, call ahead for access questions.
+Whenever possible, call ahead if you have access questions.

 See the Mayor’s Office for People with Disabilities website for answers to frequently asked questions the disability community may have about vaccination access.